Philanthropy. Legacy. Community. Grant giving for a better East Side St Paul, Minnesota.

 Goal:

-Middle-grade and high school youth living on the East Side will develop their abilities so they can recognize and achieve their greatest potential and make the successful transition to adulthood.
+Middle-grade youth living on the East Side will develop their abilities so they can successfully make the transition to adulthood and achieve their greatest potential.

 Strategy: